Practical Nursing Program Overview

 Earn your Practical Nursing diploma in as little as 12 months

-Our 12-month blended-online Practical Nursing program will grant you the knowledge and training to pursue a rewarding career as a Licensed Practical Nurse (LPN).
-Our career-focused program is designed to prepare you for success in the shortest time possible.
-In just over one year, you can begin working as a Practical Nurse.
-You may also qualify for a $5,000 scholarship that reduces the tuition of our Practical Nursing program.
+Our career-focused curriculum will equip you with the knowledge and hands-on training you need to become a Licensed Practical Nurse (LPN) in the shortest time possible.
+Upon graduating, our career services team will help you find Practical Nursing job opportunities in various healthcare settings, including hospitals, physicians’ offices, nursing homes, and extended care facilities.
+You may also qualify for a scholarship that reduces the tuition of our Practical Nursing program.

 Click here to read our PN licensure disclosure.